matijakolaric-com/django-music-publisher/docs/support.rst

 Go to :doc:`Videos <videos>` and watch the series about DMP.

-Facebook Group
+Questions and Discussions
 ---------------------------------

 If you still don't know how to resolve the issue, you should try asking in the Facebook Group `Music Publisher Support <https://www.facebook.com/groups/musicpublishersupport>`_.
 Before you do, search the group for similar questions.

-Code Repository
+Alternatevelly, you can do it in `Discussions <https://github.com/matijakolaric-com/django-music-publisher/discussions>`_ within the code repository.

+Bug and Feature Requests
 ----------------------------------

-Alternatively, if you believe you have encountered a bug in DMP, you can search through `issues <https://github.com/matijakolaric-com/django-music-publisher/issues>`_, or raise a new one.
+If you believe you have encountered a bug in DMP, you can search through `issues <https://github.com/matijakolaric-com/django-music-publisher/issues>`_, or raise a new one.

 How can you be sure if it is a bug?
 Here are some rules.